refresh-bio-sandbox/htslib-msvc/README.msvc.md

-## Experimental support MSVC compilation in Windows
+## Experimental supportfor for MSVC compilation under Windows
 The support for MSVC compilation in Windows is experimental.
 Please use this with care at your own risk.